I see you’ve recorded mostly rock. Do you record other kinds of music?

 I’ve never recorded in a studio, how long should I expect it to take?

 A lot of that depends on how well prepared you are before you record and how picky you are about your results.
 It also depends on what kind of band you have.
-A rock band with a full drum kit takes simply longer to set up and get your sounds set than an acoustic duo.
+A rock band with a full drum kit takes simply longer to set up and get your sounds set than an acoustic duo (I am happy to go to a local studio with you to track your drums, then do overdubs, mix and master here).
 If you want to set up with your band and record live, figure it will take you a day to record 6-10 songs and another day to mix them.
 If I have done the whole project mastering usually is a fairly quick process.
 If you want to overdub a lot of parts, that takes longer.
 That said, long ago I recorded a 5-song EP with a band Swelter Cacklebush that took 5 hours to record and mix.
 It sounded very good.
 That is my all-time speed record.
 I have also recorded a band that didn’t get a single take they liked in their first day.
 That is pretty unusual.

 What should I do to be ready when we record?